ArcaneEngineer/ECS-tutorials/part3.md

 	//do something else, or error
 }
 ```
-We avoid this because conditionals are costly, and null functions (or objects) take up very little space in CPU instruction (or data) cache, respectively.
-So it's cheaper to just run an empty function here than to check if a valid one exists.
+We avoid this `if` block because branching conditionals like this are costly, and null functions (or objects) take up very little space in CPU instruction (or data) cache, respectively.
+So it's cheaper to just run an empty function here, than to always check if a valid one exists for that component.
+And remember, for updates at least, this can happen may times a second (20, 30, 60 FPS are common logic refresh rates).

 In future, we will also use empty object literals where no prototype exists: